sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/resize.rst

   A high-quality resizer that supplements SincResize, designed to maintain performance with increased sinc taps for minimal artifacts.

+  This is a version of ``SincResize`` with a workaround for the 'kernel edge computing issue' present in the original SincResize kernel.
+It is slightly sharper compared to other weighted sinc kernels with the same number of taps (such as ``Lanczos`` or ``Blackman``).
+To suppress computing errors below 1 LSB of 8-bit, a recommended number of taps is greater than 3 or 4.
+Using too few taps may still expose this issue.
+For higher precision computing (greater than 8-bit per sample), the minimum number of taps required to shift residual computing errors below 1 LSB may be higher.

 * **UserDefined2Resize** (v3.7.3-)
   A versatile resizer offering fine control over sharpness and ringing, ideal for downsampling and high-quality antialiasing with adjustable parameters.